medianetlab/OuluLabs/README.md

 ### Create the Slice

-To create a network slice, you will need to pass a NEtwork Slice Template (NEST) to katana, calling the appropriate endpoint.
+To create a network slice, you must pass a NEtwork Slice Template (NEST) to Katana, calling the appropriate endpoint.
 Check the NEST file `__nest/groupX_nest.json__` that describes some core parameters of the Slice to be created, such as the coverage area (the demo edge location that you registered), sharing capabilities, QoS characteristics, etc. Use this NEST to create the first slice:

 ```bash
 curl -X POST -H "Content-type: Application/json" http://KATANA_IP:8000/api/slice -d '@nest/groupX_nest.json'